SelfCareMap

 Typical Costs and What's Included

-• Heated massage tables or rooms
+• Heated massage tables or rooms to help muscles relax more quickly

-• Post-massage herbal tea or water
+• Post massage herbal tea or filtered water to assist with rehydration

 Preparing for Your Appointment